 - If you have a pet that gets nervous around large groups of people and expresses his/her nerves indoors by urinating, blot up as much of it as you can with a towel.
-For the best results, try Chem-Dry’s Pet Odor Remover, which eliminates pet urine odors and stains at the source (available online as well at our amazon store.) or contact Chem-Dry professionals for older pet urine odors to use their revolutionary Pet Urine Removal Treatment.
+For the best results, try our Chem-Dry Pet Odor Remover, which eliminates pet urine odors and stains at the source or contact Chem-Dry professionals for older pet urine odors to use their revolutionary Pet Urine Removal Treatment.

 If you have a spot or stain you cannot eliminate or you are unable to clean your heavily trafficked areas, schedule a professional carpet cleaning appointment with your local Chem-Dry.
 For a holiday treat, make sure you ask about their holiday specials.